qpjzande/Detecting-the-resistome-in-ONT-waste-water-samples-using-a-newly-formed-pipeline/README.md

 Run KMA on both filtered long read files using the Resfinder database as template.
 Download the .res output files and open them in Microsoft Excel.

 Step5:
-Back in Galaxy, run FastWC on Illumina data and trim the first 15 nucleotides using trimmomatic's Headcrop feature.
+Back in Galaxy, run FastQC on Illumina data and trim the first 15 nucleotides using trimmomatic's Headcrop feature.

 Step6:
 Assemble the trimmed reads using Shovill on default settings.